 - About Exploring Music

-Bill takes on the confluence of cultures, languages and terrains that comprise the country of Spain.
-We begin the week with religious music of early Spain during a time in which Islam, Judaism and Christianity existed side by side to 1492, when the Jews and Moors of Spain were forced out.
-Then we travel through the sounds of the next 400 hundred years and conclude with music from present day Spain.
+Bill takes on the confluence of cultures, languages, and terrains in the country of Spain.
+Monday’s program starts with the religious music of early Spain during a time in which Islam, Judaism, and Christianity existed side by side, to 1492, when the Jews and Moors of Spain were banished from the country.
+We continue through the next 400 years, and this week concludes with music from present day Spain.

 Bill takes on the confluence of cultures, languages and terrains that comprise the country of Spain.
 We launch with religious music of early Spain during a time in which Islam, Judaism and Christianity existed side by side.
 We reach 1492, when the Jews and Moors of Spain were forced out, and Bill plays music of the Jewish diaspora.
 We close with music from Spain's period of wealth following the discovery of the Americas, including music of Cristóbal de Morales and Francisco Guerrero.

 Sor: Seguidillas (excerpt)

 Anon.: Planctus: “Plange Castella misera”

 Anon.: La Afrenta de Corpes from the Poema de Mio Çid (excerpt)

 Alfonzo X (el Sabio): Cantigas de Santa Maria

 Mudarra: Recuerde el alma dormida